 I’m Andrew, nice to meet you.
-I’m currently a software engineer at Lyft, leading a growth engineering team focused on bringing new product ideas for our riders to life.
-I write often about how we try to build product-owner mindsets on the team by delegating product ownership and data scientist roles to our engineers.
+I’m currently a Staff Engineer at Lyft, overseeing Lyft’s organic acquisition strategy for our riders and drivers.
+I write often about how we try to build product-owner mindsets on the team by empowering engineers to act as product owners.

 Prior to that, I was a Principal Engineer at Carbon Five, where I helped build some great products for clients like Stitch Fix, TaskRabbit, Guild Education, and more.
-These were unequivocably the best teammates I’ve ever worked with, and I look back fondly at my time with them.
+I really loved my time with the great people here, and I reflected on my time here in my article, “Consider Consulting”.

 At Blurb, I was a tech lead that transitioned into engineering management.
 I learned a lot from that experience, which I write about often and from that experience I apply as much to my current role.
 I’m a firm believer of the Engineer/Manager Pendulum, so don’t be surprised if you see me back in management one of these days.

 I talk a lot about Domain-Driven Design, and I’ve spoken at several Ruby and Elixir conferences on the topic.
 I also love XP (the process) and pair programming (the practice), both of which I sadly find too rare in the industry these days.
-I’m developing machine learning chops at Lyft, but coupled with a healthy dose of skepticism (or realism).
+I’ve dabbled a bit in machine learning in my free time and a bit at work.